renovatebot/renovate/docs/usage/configuration-options.md

 ## includeForks

 By default, Renovate will skip over any repositories that are forked.
-This includes if the forked repository have a Renovate config file, because Renovate can't tell if that file was added by the original repository or not.
+This includes if the forked repository has a Renovate config file, because Renovate can't tell if that file was added by the original repository or not.
 If you wish to enable processing of a forked repository by Renovate, you need to add `"includeForks": true` to your repository config or run the CLI command with `--include-forks=true`.

 If you are using the hosted WhiteSource Renovate then this option will be configured to `true` automatically if you "Selected" repositories individually but remain as `false` if you installed for "All" repositories.